CSCfi/fairdata-metax/docs/source/general.rst

 Error Reporting
 ----------------

 The API stores data about errors occurred during requests.
-The API ``/apierrors`` can be browsed by administrative users (user 'metax') to browse and retrieve error details.
+The API ``/rest/apierrors`` can be browsed by administrative users (user 'metax') to browse and retrieve error details.

 Whenever the API returns an error, included in the response should be a field called error_identifier, which identifies the stored error details in the system.
 When asking for support in times of trouble, providing mentioned error_identifier will help greatly.

 .. note:: The error data contains the entire uploaded request payload data, as well as the response returned by the API.
 In monster bulk operations, those can amount to Very Big Files!
-Be sure to inspect the error first by browsing the list in ``/apierrors``, and see if the error in question is a bulk operation (field ``bulk_request`` is present), and the amount of lines contained (field ``data_row_count``), in order to make a more educated decision on how you want to view the detailed error contents from ``/apierrors/id`` (i.e. web browser vs some other tool...).
+Be sure to inspect the error first by browsing the list in ``/rest/apierrors``, and see if the error in question is a bulk operation (field ``bulk_request`` is present), and the amount of lines contained (field ``data_row_count``), in order to make a more educated decision on how you want to view the detailed error contents from ``/rest/apierrors/id`` (i.e. web browser vs some other tool...).

 Describing relations in objects
 --------------------------------

-When creating or updating objects in any api, the value of the relation field can be the internal database primary key (integer), unique urn or other identifier (string), or the actual related object itself (json object).
+When creating or updating objects in any API, the primary method of referencing another object is by referring to it by its ``identifier`` field (a string), or the actual related object itself (json object), in same format as they are sometimes returned by the API.
 In other words, the object being saved or updated can include relations in any of the following ways (CatalogRecord relations used as an example):

 .. code-block:: python

     # describing relations in objects in request body
     {
-        "data_catalog": 3,
+        "data_catalog": "identifier:of:catalog",
         "contract": "identifier:of:contract"
     }
     # or
     {
         "data_catalog": {
-            "id": 3,
+            "catalog_json": {
+                "some_fields": 123
+            },
             "other": "fields"
         },
-        "contract": 13
+        "contract": {
+            "contract_json": {
+                "stuff": 123
+            },
+            "important": "value"
+        }
     }